DigitalGeographyLab/mobitwin-erasmus/README.md

 ## Citation

+Please use cite the Scientific Data article when you use the spatially enriched student mobility data or these scripts.

 ```
 @article{Vaisanen2024,
   title = {Geolocated Erasmus+ student mobility in Europe: individual and spatially aggregate mobility flow data from 2014 to 2022},